recurly/recurly-client-python/.github/ISSUE_TEMPLATE/bug-report.md

 **Your Environment**

 - Which version of this library are you using?
-- Which version of ruby are you using?
+- Which version of the language are you using?